 Note: Enrolling in courses does not guarantee later acceptance into a degree program, nor does meeting the minimum admission requirements.
 If you enter as a non-degree or certificate student you should first discuss your plans with the director of graduate studies.

-Get in touch: For more information about the Master of Science in Technology and Humanities, email Libby Hemphill, director of graduate studies, or call the Department of Humanities office at 312.567.3465.
+Get in touch: For more information about the Master of Science in Technology and Humanities, email Matt Bauer, director of graduate studies, or call the Department of Humanities office at 312.567.3465.